 Access to the proposed sites is free, but you must have a user account.
 Access to these sites may vary depending on your browser (for example, Internet Explorer 6 does not support all the sites).
 You must make sure that your browser is up to date.
 In addition, depending on which sharing method you have chosen, some characters (accented letters, apostrophes or other symbols) in the title of the page you are recommending may be displayed incorrectly or missing.
 You will need to make these corrections yourself before recommending the page to your contacts.

 Note: No e-mail or personal information will be retained.
-For more information on privacy policies and practices that apply to the Language Portal of Canada, see the Government of Canada Privacy Statement.
+For more information on privacy policies and practices that apply to the Language Portal of Canada, see the Terms and conditions.

 Please do not hesitate to contact us at firstname.lastname@example.org if you have any comments or suggestions about this feature.